aebarthyi/CSE293_AB_OL/hw1/README.md

 Also, you must create a testbench that uses fuzzing to run tests on 1000 random inputs for each operation.
 Your testbench should send data to the `rx` port with a `uart_tx` module, and should receive data from the `tx` port with a `uart_rx` module.
 You should also model the PLL by overriding the PLL output in the testbench.

+**Take a screenshot of the simulation waveform that demonstrates your packets are transmitted, and replies are received.**

+**Take a screenshot of the your Python script properly sending packets, then recieving responses.**

 **In your report, describe any difficulties faced in this section.**

 ## Step 5 -- Floating Point Support (Extra Credit)